*Asterisk denotes Second Year Leadership Scholars

 Pooja Vadul*, Rutgers Business School '25, is a Finance major with a Global Business concentration.
 As a member of Shockwave, a feminist a-cappella collective, she engages in competitive performances and fundraising initiatives for significant causes like breast cancer awareness and mental health advocacy.
 Her commitment extends to the realm of data-driven storytelling, where she uses her skills to develop Tableau dashboards addressing critical issues such as gender disparities in the workplace and industry-specific gender pay gaps.
 For her Leadership Scholars Program internship, Pooja interned at HIAS as an economic advancement intern.
 Her involvement and interest in merging business with social advocacy reflect her commitment to making a positive impact within the business world.

-Anjali Vijan*, School of Arts and Sciences ‘25, is a Psychology major with a triple minor in Entrepreneurship, Health & Society, and Women's, Gender, and Sexuality Studies.
+Anjali Vijan*, School of Arts and Sciences ‘25, is a Psychology major with minors in Health & Society and Women's, Gender, and Sexuality Studies.
 She is a research assistant in the Hamilton Lab, where she focuses on identifying risk and protective factors for the development and worsening of mental illness among adolescents.
-This year, her independent project studies association between loneliness and the LGBTQ+ community, with a moderator of cybervictimization.
-For her Leadership Scholars Program internship, Anjali interned at the Rutgers Tyler Clementi Center for Diversity Education and Bias Prevention.
-Through these experiences, Anjali hopes to make conscious and effective change as both an activist and leader.
+For her Leadership Scholars Program internship, she interned at the Tyler Clementi Center where she developed a community-building campaign aimed at nurturing positive relationships among students.
+For her senior honors thesis, she examined association between loneliness, social media experiences, and suicidal ideation among the LGBTQ+ community.
+Anjali currently serves as the Director for Community Engagement for the Rutgers University Programming Association, where she organizes service events for students on campus and engage with the local community.